brunogomesbgs/nlp/README.md

 #alternativelly, you can run a dev environment, this already with an active venv and inside the folder nlp
 uvicorn app.main:app --reload

+# To run the front, go to folder frontend
+npm start